zero-to-mastery/resources/WebDesignResources.md

 - Note that as of the most recent version of [Bootstrap](https://getbootstrap.com/), they no longer support their own glyphicons.

 - [World Vector Logo](https://worldvectorlogo.com): A large collection of free SVG logos for a variety of brands.

+- [Blobmaker](https://www.blobmaker.app/): A free generative design tool to help you quickly create random, unique, organic-looking SVG shapes.

+- [GetWaves](https://getwaves.io/): Create SVG waves to use in your websites.